-It is the policy of Rhythm Engineering to comply with the regulations of Title VI of the Civil Rights Act of 1964, as amended and other nondiscrimination laws and authorities, that include regulations relative to nondiscrimination in federally-assisted programs of the Department of Transportation (DOT) Title 49, Code of Federal Regulations (CFR) and the Federal Highway Administration’s Title 23 Code of Federal Regulations 200.
-Rhythm Engineering does not discriminate against any person on the basis of race, color, national origin, sex, age, disability, or low-income.
+It is the policy of Rhythm Engineering to comply with the regulations of Title VI of the Civil Rights Act of 1964, as amended, and other nondiscrimination laws and authorities, that include regulations relative to nondiscrimination in federally-assisted programs of the Department of Transportation (DOT) Title 49, Code of Federal Regulations (CFR) and the Federal Highway Administration’s Title 23 Code of Federal Regulations 200.
+Rhythm Engineering does not discriminate against any person for any reason including race, color, national origin, sex, age, disability or income.

 Rhythm Engineering ensures nondiscrimination and equal employment opportunity in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964.
-If you need more information or special assistance for persons with disabilities or limited English proficiency, contact Steve Tubbert at 913-227-0603.
-Persons with hearing-and speech-impairments can contract Rhythm Engineering by using the Kansas Relay Service, a toll-free telecommunication device for the deaf (TDD).
+If you need more information or special assistance for persons with disabilities or limited English proficiency, contact us at 913-227-0603.
+Persons with hearing and speech impairments can contact Rhythm Engineering by using the Kansas Relay Service, a toll-free telecommunication device for the deaf (TDD).
 Call 1-800-766-377.